Hydraulic Machinery

 Total Dynamic Head (TDH)

-The total head against which the pump operates.
+The total head against which the pump operates, representing the net energy increase per unit weight of fluid.

 Total Dynamic Head (TDH)